-Assistant Professor of Educational StudiesIt's vital that all students participate in both creation and appreciation in the arts.
+Associate Professor of Educational StudiesIt's vital that all students participate in both creation and appreciation in the arts.

 Associate Professor of Environmental StudiesIt is slow shift, but sustainability is now a household word.
 People understand it, and this is a good sign.